TUDelftGeodesy/ubxlogger/docs/UbxLogger_GL-iNet_Installation_Guide.md

 ### Dynamic DNS (DDNS)

 Dynamics DNS (DDNS) is not needed with GoodCloud.
 The ip number can be retrieved from the GoodCloud interface.

-However, it is a good idea to setup a dynamic DNS as backup, so that you can use a webbrowser and ssh to access the router remotely over the 4G network (except when CG-NAT is used by the telecom provider).
-If you do this, it is a good idea to limit the ip-range with access by setting the appropriate firewall rules.

-You also need to enable access from the WAN to ports 80 and 22 .
+However, if you want, setup dynamic DNS as backup, so that you can use a webbrowser and ssh to access the router remotely over the 4G network (except when CG-NAT is used by the telecom provider).
+If you do this, you must set an ip-range with appropriate Firewall rules and enable access from the WAN to ports 80 and 22 .

 ### Firewall settings

 No modifications in the firewall settings are needed when *GoodCLoud* is used.
 In case Dynamic DNS (DDNS) is used, or, if the system has a public ip, and ssh and/or web access are enabled, then it will be definitely necessary to add firewall rules to limit access to certain ip-ranges.

 ### Reverse ssh and other cloud platforms